IshJha/local_llm_blog_generator/README.md

 **Blog Generation with Llama 2**

+**Author: Ish Jha Contact info: ishjha1929@gmail.com / jha.13@alumni.iitj.ac.in (please feel free to contact for any doubts or collaborative projects ! )**

 This project demonstrates how to create a blog post using an open-source LLM model (Llama 2) hosted on your local system.
 The application is built with Streamlit and leverages the CTransformers library to generate a blog post based on user input, including the title, word count, and target audience style.